Mortgage

 Content was accurate at the time of publication.

-Like other conventional mortgages, you’ll pay for private mortgage insurance (PMI) if you make less than a 20% down payment on a HomeReady loan.
+Like other conventional loans, you’ll pay for private mortgage insurance (PMI) if you make less than a 20% down payment on a HomeReady loan.
 However, PMI premiums are reduced for HomeReady-eligible borrowers, which helps keep the monthly payment lower than a standard conventional loan.

 A few things you should know about PMI: